rhee/deepdream/README.md

 *Note*: Depending on how much memory your machine has, you might run into problems with high-res images.
 In my case, processing failed for a 12mp image.
 Either stick to smaller images or buy more RAM ;-)

-The output of the script will be written to the `output/` subfolder.
+The output of the script will be written to the `<imagename>.output.mp4` file.
 Enjoy!